-Stuart Cameron has been appointed managing director of commercial operations at independent higher education provider, UCQ.
+Stuart Cameron appointed managing director of commercial operations at independent higher education provider, UCQ.
 The higher education institute recently launched its Chartered Manager Degree Apprenticeship (CMDA).

 Based in the Platform offices in Leeds, Stuart will be responsible for expanding UCQ’s commercial programme and attracting candidates to UCQ’s six regional centres by raising awareness of the CMDA and its benefits among individuals and businesses, and developing strong professional links with employers and other key industry stakeholders.

-As one of the first independent higher education institutes being encouraged by Government through the Higher Education and Research Act 2017, UCQ’s CMDA has been designed to work closely with employers to minimise impact within the workplace by providing greater flexibility than traditional higher education institutes.
+As one of the first independent higher education institutes encouraged by Government through the Higher Education and Research Act 2017, UCQ’s CMDA works closely with employers to minimise impact within the workplace by providing greater flexibility than traditional higher education institutes.

 Stuart brings many years’ experience of being an employer having founded and led two market leading businesses.
-He has also won awards for entrepreneurship, turned failing companies around, managed the difficulties of company closure and selling businesses along the way.
+He has also won awards for entrepreneurship.
+And turned failing companies around, managed the difficulties of company closure and selling businesses along the way.

 More recently Stuart led the training arm of the $50 Billion Danish conglomerate, Maersk, in the UK, helping to establish it as the world’s leading provider of training and education programmes to the wind energy sector.

 Commenting on his new role, Stuart said,

 “There is still an enormous challenge to educate businesses about the benefits qualified managers can bring in performance and productivity.

 “According to research by the Chartered Management Institute, 80% of British managers hold no formal qualifications in management.
 This under investment in the development of necessary management skillsets is one of the reasons for the UK’s lagging levels of productivity as compared to the other G7 economies.
 This is a major factor behind the introduction of the CMDA.